Example configuration entry for ESP32

 scl: GPIOXX

-scan: true The GPIO pins vary by controller.
-For example, using Atom Lite as the controller:
+scan: true The GPIO pins here vary depending on the main controller device used.
+For example, using Atom Lite as the main controller:

 # I2C Bus on Grove Port (HY2.0-4P)